hannobraun/stack-assembly/README.md

 We've seen some of those already.
 All of them do what their name suggests, mostly following established conventions from other programming languages.
 Though there are a few details worth calling out:

-- The arithmetic operators treat all values as signed (two's complement) integers, where that makes a difference.
+- The arithmetic operations treat all values as signed (two's complement) integers, where that makes a difference.
-- Most arithmetic operators wrap on overflow, as that provides the most flexibility.
+- Most arithmetic operations wrap on overflow, as that provides the most flexibility.
+- The exception to that is `/`, which triggers effects on division by zero and on overflow.
+Neither of those cases seem likely to be intentional and we can work around them easily enough.
 - `/` outputs both the result of the division and the remainder.
 This obviates the need for a dedicated modulo/remainder operator.
-- `/` triggers suitable effects on divide by zero and on overflow.
-Neither of those cases seem likely to be intentional and we can easily work around them.
-- I've avoided adding any logic operations for now, as the bitwise ones can do double duty.
+- I've avoided adding any logic operations for now, as the bitwise ones can perform double duty.

 ## Conclusion